Fountain Tire

 Customer Service

-Overall, customers praised the staff for being friendly, knowledgeable, and accommodating, with many highlighting exceptional service experiences.
+Many customers praised the friendly and accommodating staff, highlighting exceptional service experiences.

 Trustworthiness